aws-samples/application-migration-with-aws-workshop/workshop/content/intro/on-your-own.en.md

 Section below describes how to build the CloudFormation template and deploy it using AWS Command Line Interface (CLI).

-1. Install  <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html" target="_blank">AWS SAM</a>
+1. Install  <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html" target="_blank" rel="noopener noreferrer">AWS SAM</a>

-2. Install <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank">AWS CLI</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html" target="_blank">configure it</a>
+2. Install <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html" target="_blank" rel="noopener noreferrer">AWS CLI</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html" target="_blank" rel="noopener noreferrer">configure it</a>

-3. Download or clone the project from <a href="https://github.com/aws-samples/application-migration-with-aws-workshop" target="_blank">https://github.com/aws-samples/application-migration-with-aws-workshop</a>
+3. Download or clone the project from <a href="https://github.com/aws-samples/application-migration-with-aws-workshop" target="_blank" rel="noopener noreferrer">https://github.com/aws-samples/application-migration-with-aws-workshop</a>

 4. Create a unique S3 bucket in the *us-west-2 (Oregon)* region, by running the following (replace **application-migration-workshop** with a custom S3 bucket name)